St Martin-in-the-Fields: Rebuilding

 The design was criticised widely at the time, but subsequently became extremely famous, being copied particularly widely in the United States.
 Although Gibbs was discreetly Catholic, his four-wall, long rectangular floor plan, with a triangular gable roof and a tall prominent centre-front steeple (and often, columned front-portico), became closely associated with Protestant church architecture world-wide.

-In Britain, the design of the 1730s St Andrew's in the Square church in Glasgow was inspired by it.
-In India, St Andrew's Church, Egmore, Madras (now Chennai), is modelled on St Martin-in-the-Fields.
+In Britain, the design of St Andrew's in the Square church (built 1739–56) in Glasgow was inspired by the church.
+In the American Colonies, St. Michael's Anglican Church (Charleston, South Carolina) (built 1751–61), was heavily influenced by St Martin-in-the-fields, though the columns of its front portico are of the Tuscan order, rather than the Corinthian order.
+All Souls Church, Unitarian (Washington, D.C.) is also based on it, but without the royal insignia.
+St. George's Church, Dublin (built 1802), though obviously influence by St Martin's-in-the-fields, that influence seems to be via St Andrews in the Square, as exampled in the copying of its Ionic columns instead of St Martin's Corinthian columns.
+In India, St Andrew's Church, Egmore (built 1818–1821), Madras (now Chennai), is another example.
 In South Africa, the Dutch Reformed Church in Cradock is modelled on St Martin-in-the-Fields.

 Various notables were soon buried in the new church, including the émigré sculptor Louis-François Roubiliac (who had settled in this area of London) and the furniture-maker Thomas Chippendale (whose workshop was in the same street as the church, St Martin's Lane), along with Jack Sheppard in the adjoining churchyard.
 This churchyard, which lay to the south of the church, was removed to make way for Duncannon Street, constructed in the 19th century to provide access to the newly created Trafalgar Square.
 Two small parcels of the churchyard survived, to the north and east of the church.
 The Metropolitan Public Gardens Association laid them out for public use in 1887; unusually for the MPGA, it paved them with flagstones as well as planted them with trees.
 For many years covered in market stalls, the churchyard has been restored including with the provision of seating.